altamish-pirzada/altamishpirzada/homelab.md

 ## Homelab Architecture

 This is the environment everything else in my portfolio runs on.
-I built it to mirror the patterns I see in real enterprise networks: segmentation, a proper firewall, an IDS, and centralised logging, so I could practice detection and investigation on infrastructure I understand end to end.
-The goal was to make deliberate design choices and be able to explain every one of them, and to build a base I can keep extending as my projects grow.
+I built it to mirror the patterns I see in enterprise networks: segmentation, a proper firewall, an IDS, and centralised logging, so I could practice detection and investigation on infrastructure I understand end to end, and keep building on as my projects grow.

 ### Topology